 VIDIZMO can also ingest metadata associated with the evidence to enhance search and discovery of digital evidence and can be configured to ingest thousands of hours of video with relevant metadata to index the evidence and make it searchable.

 VIDIZMO allows you to create case folders out-of-the-box.
 A case folder is a compilation of digital evidence such as videos, images, and documents.
-Administrators and case officers can easily manage, access, share and track all digital evidence.
+Administrators and case officers can easily manage, access, share and track all digital evidence and surveillance videos.

 Case folders are a great way to organize and sort content, keep the evidence in a series, and ensure smooth retrieval of digital evidence.
 Furthermore, administrators can classify evidence by metadata such as custom attributes which help in searching and organizing evidence.